Deformations of free boundary CMC hypersurfaces: Free boundary disks in the unit ball

 The space of Killing fields of the flat ball $B^{n+1}$ is identified with the Lie algebra $\mathfrak o(n+1)$ of the orthogonal group $\mathsf O(n+1)$, as each $A\in\mathfrak o(n+1)$ corresponds to the Killing field $K_A(x)=A\,x$, for $x\in B^{n+1}\subset\R^{n+1}$.
 Killing-Jacobi fields on $D^n$ are given by the restriction to $D^n$ of the linear map

 where $A=(a_{ij})$.
-Since the coefficients $a_{n+1,j}$, $1\leq j\leq n$, are arbitrary real numbers, there are $n$ linearly independent Killing-Jacobi fields\footnote{Geometrically, these are infinitesimal rotations of $B^{n+1}$ with rotation axis tangent to $D^n$.} along $D^n$, which is hence equivariantly nondegenerate. \end{proof} \begin{remark} From \eqref{eq:killing-jacobi-disk}, we observe that there are no nontrivial rotationally invariant Jacobi fields along the $n$-disk $D^n$. \end{remark}
+Since the coefficients $a_{n+1,j}$, $1\leq j\leq n$, are arbitrary real numbers, there are $n$ linearly independent Killing-Jacobi fields\footnote{Geometrically, these are infinitesimal rotations of $B^{n+1}$ with rotation axis tangent to $D^n$.} along $D^n$, which is hence equivariantly nondegenerate. \end{proof}